 The proof of work

 The idea is to validate the ledger with some extra information (the proof of work) that takes a very long time to compute.
 One example is to find the number that, added to the transaction list, will produce a hash of the transaction list (+ the number) that is starting with 30 leading zeroes.
 This number is the proof of work.
 The system uses a cryptographic hash function for this.
-The function matches the input with a fixed-size number (for most crypto-currencies, it’s 256 bits).
+The function matches the input with a fixed-size number (for most crypto-currencies, it is 256 bits).
 When using a strong cryptographic hash function, computing this proof of work is very computationally intensive.
 But verifying this proof of work is very fast.
-It’s very important for a good hash function to be impossible (or very difficult) to reverse.
+It is very important for a good hash function to be impossible (or very difficult) to reverse.
 If you could easily reverse it, this would break the entire system.

 The cryptocurrency block chain

 Some people are listening for the new transactions.
 Once they have enough of them, they are organizing them as blocks.
 Then, they compute the proof of work of the block.
 But before that, they add a transaction to the top of the block.
 This transaction is their reward.
 The system allows miners some amount of the crypto currency for each block.
 This special transaction does not need a signature.
 And this currency does not come from another user.
-This is a creation of new currency.
+This is the creation of a new currency.
 That is the way new crypto currency is created.
 They are miners that are mining for currency.
 Once a miner finishes with a block, it broadcast it to each user so that can then complete their block chain.
 Of course, the miner must abide by the network rules.

 There is also a validation mechanism to decide which block to add to the blockchain.
 In practice, there are many miners that work on the same list of transactions.
 There could be that two miners complete the same work and try to add the same block to the blockchain.
 In that case, the first one is taken.
 If two blockchains are diverging, the longest blockchain is the valid one.
 The discarded blocks are sent back to the miners so that the transactions are not lost.